sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 The reference scripts for SQL Artifact is [this](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/jobs/deploy-ded-sql-pool.yml) and the one for workspace deployment can be found [here](https://dev.azure.com/datalakemdw/synapsedelta/_git/synapse-delta?path=/devops/jobs/deploy-synapse-ws.yml)

-The input for the first pipleine (SQL Artifacts / Python Artifacts) is the build artifact from the previous step , whereas for the second pipeline (Workspace artifacts) we are using the Worskpace Templates which are generated during the manual publish activty which we had described in the earlier section.
+The input for the first pipleine (SQL Artifacts / Python Artifacts) is the build artifact, whereas for the second pipeline (Workspace artifacts) we are using the Worskpace Templates which are generated during the manual publish activty.

+This should deploy the scripts as well as the dacpac build onto the target synapse workspace.